-A creamy Truffle dish such as our Truffle Taglioni are versatile to pair.
+A creamy Truffle dish such as our Truffle Taglioni is versatile to pair with.
 They can be a great match for both red and white wines.

 Truffles are commonly found in France and Italy.
-Hence our pairing suggestions will come from both these countries!
-In Italy truffles are a match made in heaven with Sangiovese and Nebbiolo (the star red grape varieties from Tuscany and Piemonte).
-In France, truffles are known to pair amazingly well with full bodied and aged Chardonnay based wines.
+Hence our pairing suggestions will come from both of these countries!
+In Italy, truffles are a match made in heaven with Sangiovese and Nebbiolo (the star red grape varieties from Tuscany and Piemonte).
+In France, truffles are known to pair amazingly well with full-bodied and aged Chardonnay-based wines.

 WINE APPELLATION SUGGESTIONS